 By 2005, I introduced the Seminar in Film Literature and Recording Arts Class in a new lab, and through that class we made independent films such as music videos, PSAs, mini-documentaries, and short narrative films.
 That year we hosted our first of nine film festivals.
 Since then, we have added a telecommunications class, which is a production class that focuses on shooting daily segments for students, teachers, and the administration.

-In the summer time, the PNN Studio stays in production by hosting a media camp.
+During some summers, the PNN Studio stays in production by hosting a media camp.
 The media camp uses a cross-age mentoring model to allow for current PNN students to work with middle-schoolers both in the field and in the studio.
 The media camp is a week-long news cycle where students are shooting stories in the field Monday and Tuesday, editing Wednesday and Thursday, shooting and posting a news show on Friday.
 Sometimes the camp takes place in South Bend, and other years it returns to Penn High School.

 In addition to teaching students…